The benefits of expanding your product range are vast and you can massively expand total market demand.

 Different sales channels will have different requirements in terms of product data and digital assets.
 Because of this, you’ll need to tailor your product data for each sales channel to ensure you meet the specific requirements.

 Your marketing description for your main eCommerce site may be different from your other sales channels, for example – your Amazon listing.
 It can often be a challenge to keep on top of these different requirements for your existing product range.
 Before expanding your product range, make sure you have a process in place that will accommodate these data variants.

-A product Information Management (PIM) platform is a central hub where you can store all product data and digital assets.
+A Product Information Management (PIM) platform is a central hub where you can store all product data and digital assets.
 It provides a single source of truth for all your products, across all departments.
-Managing products within a PIM ensures that consistent, enriched, and accurate product information is distributed across all sales channels.
+Managing products within a PIM ensures consistent, enriched, and accurate product information is distributed across all sales channels.

 We’ve had a look at the problems businesses usually face when expanding their product range.
 Most of them come down to a slow, inefficient way of managing large and increasing volumes of products.
 And this is exactly where a PIM comes in.

 You can reduce manual processes around product data management by up to 80%, saving you huge amounts of time.
 Because much of the product data management process is automated, you can get your products to market in a flash.